vinsjo/pirify/README.md

 Spice up your life

-A great way to increase the size of your string variables and reduce the performance in your application at the same time!
+A great way to increase the size of your data and reduce the performance in your application at the same time!

 ## Installation